 Requirements For CNA Certification

-To get a CNA certificate you need to fulfil certain requirements to be registered as a nursing assistant.
-The requirements includes:
+To get a CNA certificate you need to fulfill certain requirements to be registered as a nursing assistant.
+The requirements include:

 - Clearing the state approved prometric exam and competency certification exams.

 - 85 hours of training in a CNA program approved by the Florida board of nursing

 - Statement of complete information regarding physical and mental health, bio-data and other personal information.

 When you are getting enrolled in the CNA training course program, then make sure you choose the best of the organization providing you excellent services of CNA classes near me.
 The CNA courses usually cost around as low as $500 and as high as $1600, the fee may vary depending on the number of hours for the CNA course you want.